rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 When comparing the two maps, it is evident that the clusters are simply grouping together the wards with little-to-no nightlight intensity and the other wards.

+For future work, it would be interesting to see the explanatory power of the features when fitting a regression model to poverty-related data.

 ## Note on Scripts